MSU Human Resources >> Ua >> Promotion >> Faculty-academic-staff >> Faculty Guide for Reappointment, Promotion and Tenure Review

 Dean submits Form on Progress and Excellence “Recommendation for Reappointment, Promotion or Tenure Action” to Human Resources

 Deans request Chairpersons and Directors inform individual faculty in a timely manner, of whether or not the Dean has approved the department’s recommended action and that the Dean has forwarded a completed “Recommendation for Reappointment, Promotion, or Tenure Action” form to the Provost.
-Even if the Dean does not approve the department’s recommended action, all review materials in support of such an action will be made available for review by the Provost and her staff.
+Even if the Dean does not approve the department’s recommended action, all review materials in support of such an action will be made available for review by the Provost and his staff.

-May 9, 2024 Provost notifies Deans of recommendations accepted for recommendation to the President and the Board of Trustees.
+May 9, 2024 May 9, 2025 Provost notifies Deans of recommendations accepted for recommendation to the President and the Board of Trustees.

-May 27, 2024 Final lists of reappointments and promotions with tenure are prepared and forwarded by the Office of the Provost for recommendation to the President and for the agenda for the Board of Trustees.
+May 27, 2024 May 27, 2025 Final lists of reappointments and promotions with tenure are prepared and forwarded by the Office of the Provost for recommendation to the President and for the agenda for the Board of Trustees.

-June 14, 2024 Meeting of the Board of Trustees.
+June 14, 2024 June 13, 2025 Meeting of the Board of Trustees.

-July 1, 2024 Notifications to Deans of final approval.
+July 1, 2024 July 1, 2025 Notifications to Deans of final approval.

-October 15, 2024 Delayed actions due.
+October 15, 2024 October 15, 2025 Delayed actions due.

-December 15, 2024 Deadline for notification to faculty who are not reappointed.
+December 15, 2024 December 15, 2025 Deadline for notification to faculty who are not reappointed.
 Those with delayed reappointment, promotion, and/or tenure actions which receive positive endorsement should be informed as soon as possible following final action by the President or Board of Trustees.

 This (required) form, referred to as Form D, outlines many of the activities that are relevant to decisions on promotion, tenure and reappointment.
 It provides the opportunity to document, provide evidence for and assess faculty scholarship in the functional areas of instruction, research and creative endeavors, and service within the academic and broader community, as well as in cross-mission initiatives.